pu2clr/QN8066/examples/README.md

 # QN8066 Arduino Library Examples

 This directory presents some examples with the transceiver QN8066

+There is a Facebook group called [QN80XX FM Transmitters & Receivers Enthusiasts](https://www.facebook.com/groups/qn80xx)  where the purpose is exchanging experiences with projects based on Quintic QN80XX IC family.
+You will be welcome there.

 ## Notice to Users Regarding Examples and this library